mccruz22/BNN-EEG/README.md

 ## License

-The custom analysis code supporting the findings of this study is openly available in `https://github.com/mccruz22/BNN-EEG`, under MIT License Copyright (c) 2026 Madelyn Cruz license.
+The custom analysis code supporting the findings of this study is openly available at `https://github.com/mccruz22/BNN-EEG`, under the GNU Affero General Public License v3.0 (AGPL-3.0).

 This repository provides a reference/ illustrative implementation of the methods described in the paper Biologically Interpretable Machine Learning Approaches for Analyzing Neural Data.
 It is not the production system used in ongoing research.